Understanding EDI 830: Planning Schedule with Release Capability

 Challenges and Best Practices

-• Forecast Accuracy: Buyers must provide accurate and realistic forecasts to avoid overproduction or stock shortages.
-Inaccurate forecasting can disrupt the entire supply chain.
+- Forecast Accuracy: Buyers must provide realistic forecasts to avoid overproduction or shortages.

-• Regular Communication: Buyers and suppliers must communicate regularly to ensure that forecasts are updated and reflect the latest market conditions.
+- Regular Communication: Buyers and suppliers must frequently update forecasts to reflect market conditions.

 Conclusion